johnnguyen2020/ComputerSystems/Lab6_Allocators/README.md

 **Discuss:** with your partner and write why you think `typedef long Align` was used.

 **Write a 1-2 sentence answer here:**
-For  each machine there is a restrictive type htat constrians what can be stored at a particular adress.
-The Align keyword forces each header to be aligned in this aforementioned type, where if the heap can fit a long then it can fit any type.'

-For  each machine there is a restrictive type htat constrians what can be stored at a particular adress.
-The Align keyword forces each header to be aligned in this aforementioned type, where if the heap can fit a long then it can fit any type.'
+For each machine there is a restrictive type that constrians what can be stored at a particular adress.
+Unions in C can store different data types in the same memory location can be defined with multiple data members but only one member can contain a value at any given time.
+Thus, the Union structure needs to be allocated to accommodate the worst-case (largest size) data member that it could store a value for, which in the example given in the excerpt is a long.
+The Align keyword thus handles the alignment of the blocks in memory as being able to accomodate long type data.

 ## Part 3 - Allocator building blocks